nikita-kazakov/nikita-kazakov.github.io/_posts/2016-08-29-permission-to-give-up-on-dreams.md

   - mindset
 ---

-It’s okay to give up on a dream.
-Nikita, what are you talking about man?
-I thought you had to persevere, fight, and never give up.
-That’s true if _you feel strongly about that dream_.
-Are you fooling yourself?

-{% include embed_youtube.html id="IVnol4fTZ4Q" %}

-I’m talking about the dream you wrote down 3 years ago, and now when you look at the list, you no longer feel that radiant glow towards it. **You actually look at it and your stomach clenches inwards instead**.
-Somewhere in the back of your head, you think “I don’t want it, but yet I can’t cross it off”.
-Ah yes, it’s the feeling of guilt that stops you.
-Internal thoughts go something like this:
+Only losers give up on their dreams, right?
+Common wisdom says to persevere, fight, and to never give up on your dreams.
+But what if the dream you have is someone else's or no longer makes sense to you today?

+This post was updated on February 2022
+{: .notice--info}

+I sat down and made a _dreams list_ 5 years ago.
+I listed things to pursue that would give my life satisfaction and purpose.

+I look at the list today (2016) and I don't feel a sense of joy.
+Instead, my stomach clenches inwards with guilt that I hadn't accomplished the items in front of me.

+My heart knows that some of these items are irrelevant but the brain fights to keep the dream list intact.

+It's internal guilt and guilt that comes from reading too much self-help literature that pounded _never give up_ in my head.

-> I wrote it down because I wanted to do something powerful in my life.
-If I cross it off now, that means I couldn’t hack it.
+The justification in my mind sounds like this --- I made this dream list because I wanted ~~to do something~~ feel powerful in my life.
+If I cross it off now, that means I can't hack it.
 Am I a failure?
-If I cross this one out, I’ll be crossing out other things I’ve planned in my life.
+If I cross this one out, I’ll give in and start crossing other things I've planned from my life.
 What am I going to tell my friends?
-I’ve already told them that I’d become / do this.
-I must do it.
-I don’t feel like doing it though.
-No, I can’t cross it off.
-(Stomach starts to sink at this point)<figure class="wp-caption">
+I’ve already told them that I’d do these things.
+I must do them.
+Guilt sets in.

-{% include image_center_caption.html
-    caption = "Thankfully I can hide behind this chair from the guilt of erasing things." image = "/assets/images/2016/hiding_behind_chair.jpg"
-    alt = "Thankfully I can hide behind this chair from the guilt of erasing things."
-%}

 # Dreams List

-I’ve kept a dreams list since early college days.
-It’s a good way to place your wishes and ideas for your projected life.
-Putting things on paper / digital writing solidifies ideas and beats juggling things in your head.
-It puts down an intention.
-I was able to accomplish some of the dreams I wrote down throughout the years.
-It felt really great crossing those out.
+I kept a dreams list since college days.
+Putting things on paper solidifies ideas rather than juggling them in your head.

-As I looked over that list throughout the years, there were several things on there that **my gut feeling no longer longed for**.
-I felt guilty for crossing those things off.
-I felt as if that would be downgrading myself.
-It’s as if I didn’t try hard enough.
+I accomplished some of the dreams from the list and I was proud to cross them out.

+Many of the dreams I wrote years ago didn't fit into my life today (2016).

-I woke up one morning and realized that every half year, I’m at a different stage in life.
+I realized that every year or so, I’m living a different stage of my life.
 I’m not the same Nikita as I was six months ago.
-My mindset grows, my body changes, and my views expand. **What was desirous for me 2 years ago might not be desirous for me _today_**_._ As time passes, your perspective changes!
-That’s called growth.
-That is okay, and not to be feared.
-Fear if changes don’t pop up in your head with passing time.
+My mind grows, my body changes, and my views expand.

+What felt right 3 years ago feels wrong today.

+It's a human condition called growth.
+It's normal and shouldn't be feared.
+It was time to trim the dreams list.

-# Eliminating
+# Eliminating Dreams

-On the list I had things such as:
+My dreams list included:

   1. Get a Ph.D. while simultaneously working full time.
   2. Learn a subset of economics and teach it.
   3. Learn a martial arts defense program and teach it.
-  4. A running certain time record.
+  4. Run a mile faster than 8 minutes.
-  5. Teach (insert person’s name) to swim
+  5. Teach a family member to swim
   6. Travel to something like 70 countries.

-My views of working out changed.
-Health became a general priority that manages my energy rather than a specific time record to beat in running.
+My workout routine changed and a time record in running made no sense.

 While understanding economics and self-defense are important to personal expansion, teaching those two topics does not take priority in my heart.
-While the Ph.D. sounds like a worthwhile endeavor, it has to come from an inner burning desire to uncover something new in a field you can appreciate.
-It has to be a subject you really feel strongly about.

-Watch out for those dreams that involve another person.
-For example, I had a desire to teach someone swimming.
-As I thought about it more, I realized that I’m imposing my wants on another person.
-Although they wanted to learn, the impetus and action should come directly from them, not me.
-This dream is invalid until the other person takes action and **asks for help because they feel like accomplishing _their dream_.**

-Be careful of dreams that _don’t feel like yours._ They are imposters.
-These are the ones others might tell you are worthwhile _for them_.
-Take time to reflect on whether they are _worthwhile for you_.
-Early on, I put down a dream to travel to something like 70 countries worldwide.
-It seemed like I heard this from many of my influences as something that one should do.
-To be honest, I didn’t feel that desire inside, but I still put it down.
-Fast forward a few years, and I’ve traveled to several countries since then.
-While it was interesting to see how others get along, I saw similar trees, buildings, nature, and overall life of people as I saw in the US.
-I realized that this might have been a dream that I imposed on myself through influences, rather __than _being my internal desire to travel_.
-I took it out.

-# In a Nutshell

-They key is to recognize that feeling of guilt in your gut when you feel changing something in your life.
-Realize that you’re living life in stages.
-It’s like a video game where you power up on each stage.
-While growing up, one of the stages was educating yourself from K — 12th grade.
-Then there is a stage of experimenting with relationships.
-You might have a stage of raising a family (hopefully a continued journey).
-A stage with discovering a new skill, and so on.
-Stages come and go, and can repeat.
-What seems dull to you today, might grab your attention in the future.
-Who knows, maybe my mindset regarding world travel will change in the future.
-I don’t know and that’s okay.
-What I do know is that stages of life will change your perspective and make you grow.
-Grow with it and realize it’s okay to want something different today as compared to what you wanted years ago.
+Ph.D sounded good but it wasn't really my dream.
+It was more of a desire to make my family proud.

+Travel to 70 countries?
+Hell, [I don't really like to travel](/on-traveling-anxiety).
+But people say traveling is cool, right?
+It's a false dream.

+I wanted to teach a family member to swim.
+The problem is that a dream involving someone else is out of my control.
+What right do I have to impose my desire to teach another person something?

+I trashed the list of dreams that no longer made sense.
+My heart felt relief.

+# Reflections from 2022

+Many of the dreams I listed over a decade ago didn't make it into my life today.

+My career took a much different turn.
+A decade ago I didn't think I'd become a software developer.
+Back then, I didn't think writing would be an important outlet for self-expression.

+The Nikita from a decade ago and the Nikita I am now are vastly different in mindset.

+Look at your dreams and ask whether they are relevant to your life today.
+Make sure they aren't someone else's or that they're only relevant to the past-version of yourself.

+In the past few years, I loosened my grip on keeping a dreams list.
+I still have life pursuits but I use another technique (entheogens) to discover what truly matters in my life.
+One day, I'll have the courage to write about it.